 Used in this recipe:

-- 2 cups skim milk (or almond milk)
+- 2 cups milk (cow’s milk, almond milk, or oat milk)

 - 1 1/2 teaspoons ground cinnamon